-I like to serve this over rice, but it is equally as tasty stuffed into warm flour tortillas, or over a bed of toasted tortilla chips and smothered with cheese, avocado and sour cream.
-The possibilities are ENDLESS which is a (very) good thing.
+I like to serve this over rice, but it is also tasty stuffed into warm flour tortillas, or over a bed of toasted tortilla chips and smothered with cheese, avocado and sour cream.
+The possibilities are ENDLESS which is a (very) good thing at our house.

-1 1/2 cups DRY pinto beans (rinse, but DO NOT soak)
+1 1/2 cups DRY pinto beans (rinsed, but DO NOT soak)

 1 (4 ounce) can of MILD green chilies (I use Ortega)